-- Go to the members' page of the community workspace by clicking on the 🙀 icon shown in the 'Share' column of the community workspace entry. - Select Send to Email in the action menu of the community.
-This will present the Send Email' form with the community email address already inserted into the 'To:' field.
-Alternatively, you may also use a (Send Email) in the multi-selection toolbar.
+- Go to the members' page of the community workspace by clicking on the icon shown in the 'Share' column of the community workspace entry. - Select Version Send to Email in the action menu of the community.
+This will present the 'Send Email' form with the community email address already inserted into the 'To:' field.
+Alternatively, you may also use (Send Email) in the multi-selection toolbar.

-Note that $\boxed{}{}$ (Email) in the multi-selection toolbar may not be used for sending email messages to communities, because this action sends the email message from your local email client to the BSCW server for distribution.
+Note that (Email) in the multi-selection toolbar may not be used for sending email messages to communities, because this action sends the email message from your local email client to the BSCW server for distribution.
 BSCW servers, however, cannot distribute received email messages currently.

-When you plan to use a community as shared mailing list, the admission policy should be hid-den or closed and the community role should not include the right to invite or remove members, so that you can control community membership.
+When you plan to use a community as shared mailing list, the admission policy should be hidden or closed and the community role should not include the right to invite or remove members, so that you can control community membership.
 As community role you should choose, e.g., Associate member, but not Member (includes right to destroy the whole community) or Manager (includes right to manage community membership).

-7.4.5 Hierarchical organization of communities
+11.5 Hierarchical organization of communities

 Communities may be organized hierarchically by making communities members of other communities.
 This way the organizational hierarchy of an enterprise can be mapped to BSCW communities.

-Members of a subcommunity may access the community workspace of a super-community.
+Members of a subcommunity may access the community workspace of a supercommunity.
 The respective community workspaces are not necessarily related in any inclusion relations.
+This situation is completely different from the seemingly similar relation between workspaces and theirx member groups.